JEDI: Justice, Equity, Diversity Inclusion

 We have to be willing to listen to feedback from people from marginalized communities.
-And sometimes we have to ask questions to learn better.
+And sometimes we have to ask questions to learn better, know better, and then do better.
 It’s important to feel safe to do that, which means, in spaces where marginalized people are giving you permission to ask them (This is important!
 Remember a few paragraphs ago when I said that explaining racism has cumulative impacts?
 Be sure that you have permission to ask and be prepared to be told “not right now.”
 Google exists too.), you should feel free to use the words you have rather than being afraid to use any.
 Be prepared and open to learn the words that are more affirming to their communities and be prepared and willing to accept whatever tone you learn that in.
 Some dog whistles against certain communities are egregious and painful to hear and you might encounter a feeling or two if you say them.
 But it’s important to the learning process to use the words you have.

 A great way to learn about identities you don’t share is to follow people from that identity on Twitter.
 We have social media and mostly we use it for silliness, but it’s also a great equalizing tool, helping us hear voices that until now have been drowned out and silenced by the majority culture.
 Follow people from identities and learn about things that impact them.
 Follow groups that discuss identity issues.
 Listen (read) and learn.

 Other tips and tricks: listen to what the person is saying and try to empathize with the experience; don’t center yourself or your feelings in the conversation; educate yourself rather than leaning on that person for an education (ask rather than demand help if you aren’t sure where to start looking); think about your responses and if they uphold or dismantle the -ism you’re working with; and never, ever expect or demand someone from a marginalized community to center you or your feelings in a conversation about things that harm them.